Check it out for some tasty game audio tricks! 🙂

 Recently found out about this cool looking, fun to play game with an awesome procedurally generated soundtrack!
 Go on, try it!

 Audiokinetic is launching a new blog for their 10th anniversary, be sure to check it out to stay updated on game audio news!

 This nature sound library has just become available.
 Haven’t really had time to check it out but you should!

 And finally, a couple of interesting game audio online folios/blogs, enjoy!

-This is post is now a few years old, so keep in mind that this is meant as a general guide, but the information you read here would be worth double checking with the latest, up-to-date documentation of each of the concerned software.
+If you choose to save and use the information in this article, please keep in mind that it was meant as a general guide, and it is worth double checking with the latest, up-to-date documentation of each of the concerned software.

 The purpose of this post is to provide some insight about the 3 most popular audio middleware for game audio integration, and a bit about Unity 5’s audio engine too.